kailey-nieves/MDEF-Website-Repository/docs/seminars/03-Bio-Zero.md

 <img src= "../../images/microbios.png" alt="Photo microorganism cultivation">

-I think it is very interesting in the way that we enter different branches in Bio-Zero.
+I think it was very interesting in the way that we entered different branches in Bio-Zero.
 Exciting to be able to grow micro-organisms from things we find.

 <img src= "../../images/Bacterias.png" alt="Photo of bacterias">